Index

 The no-trade situation corresponds to and .

-In this chapter, we rely on the standard specification fro the Expected Utility Theory:
+In this chapter, we rely on the standard specification for the Expected Utility Theory:

 where are the probability for scenario and is the utility index function.